 Days 7 to 10:

-- Appraisal Manager receives appraisal report and review it for issues.
+- Appraisal Manager receives appraisal report and reviews it for issues.

 - Appraisal Manager emails appraisal to borrower and Realtor.